aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 4. The lambda function attemmpts to update the doc by:
     1. Using pandoc to transform the input word doc to html format.
 This keeps the formatting of the pictures, bullet points etc. so that the format of the doc is not changed after the text is passed to Bedrock.
     2. Passes the html-format text to Bedrock to fix any spelling / grammar mistakes.
 Bedrock will also update the tone so that the output doc is written in a business professional tone.
-    3. Bedrock's output is transformed back into word-doc format.
-The format is preserved thanks to the HTML formatting that was used.
+    3. Bedrock's output is transformed back into .docx format.
+The format of the original doc is preserved in the output doc thanks to the html formatting that was used in the intermediate step.
 5. A success message is sent to subscribers of the SNS topic.
 If the lambda failed, a failure message is sent to the same SNS topic.

+!(Architecture.png)

 ## Deploying the Solution
 1. **If deploying locally, skip this step.** If using Cloud9, create a new environment in Cloud9 with an m5.large instance.